andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 The release train mechanism helps concentrate everyone's attention on what features should appear when, and thus help predictability of when features will be completed.

-A clear downside of this approach is that ==features completed early in the train's period will sit on the train reading a book while waiting for the departure.
-If these features are important, that's means the product misses an important capability for several weeks or months.==
+A clear downside of this approach is that <mark>features completed early in the train's period will sit on the train reading a book while waiting for the departure.
+If these features are important, that's means the product misses an important capability for several weeks or months.</mark>

 A release train can be a valuable stage in improving a team's release process.
 If a team has difficulty making stable releases, then jumping all the way to continuous delivery can be a jump too far.
 Picking a suitable release train period, one that's hard but plausible, can be a good first step.
-As the team ==gains skills they can increase the frequency of the trains, eventually abandoning them for continuous delivery== as their capability grows.
+As the team <mark>gains skills they can increase the frequency of the trains, eventually abandoning them for continuous delivery</mark> as their capability grows.

 #### Variation: Loading future trains